 "I have attended many talks in the school over the years but this by far outshines the rest.
 Her presentation and delivery was clear, informative and interesting.
-We accept our children are now adults but as parents, the more we understand about their lives the better we can understand them.
-Unlike their education to now where there was a lot of spoon feeding, third level is up to the student, so it was great to get the insight from Catherine.
+It was great to get the insight from the third level view from Catherine - unlike their education to now where there is a lot of spoon feeding, third level is up to the student.
 All parents attending thoroughly enjoyed the evening and came away much more knowledgeable."

 Paula Callan, parent from St Colmcille’s School, Knocklyon, Dublin 16

 "I would highly recommend Catherine O’Connor.
 This year I have sat through reams of speakers all just outlining the courses in their universities, each going over the same ground.
 She gave us genuinely useful and relevant information that we wanted and we didn't get from anyone else.
 She was engaging, a great communicator and really was very professional.